jfpalchak/palchak.io/README.md

 # palchak.io

-#### This is my personal site and portfolio, built using the Next.js framework for React.
+#### This is my personal website and portfolio, built using the Next.js framework for React.

 ## Technologies Used